redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 Second, review the total number of operations per second against the cluster.
 If you see more than 50k operations per second per thread, you may need to increase the number of proxy threads.
 |In the case of high connection cycling, review the application's connection behavior.
-In the case of high operations per second, https://redis.io/docs/latest/operate/rs/references/cli-utilities/rladmin/tune/#tune-proxy[increase the number of proxy threads].
+In the case of high operations per second, [increase the number of proxy threads](https://redis.io/docs/latest/operate/rs/references/cli-utilities/rladmin/tune/#tune-proxy).
 |High Node CPU
 |You will typically detect high shard or proxy CPU utilization before you detect high node CPU utilization.
 Use the remediation steps above to address high shard and proxy CPU utilization.